 “Being independent allows the hospital to keep the community’s best interests at heart, providing an incredible number of specialties for a community our size,” he says.

-Bob’s planned giving contribution also helps Vail Health provide cutting-edge equipment and facilities to all Eagle County residents and visitors.
+Bob’s planned giving contribution also helps Vail Health provide cutting-edge equipment and facilities to all Eagle and Summit Counties residents and visitors.
 “We have to have the best to attract top physicians,” he adds.

 Bob and his family can attest to this top-notch care.
 His children made multiple trips to the emergency department over the years.
 And his wife has had several surgeries at Vail Health – all with excellent outcomes.